Centre for Addiction and Mental Health

 Dr. Christian Hendershot is a Senior Scientist in the Campbell Family Mental Health Research Institute and the Institute for Mental Health Policy Research at CAMH.
 He is also Assistant Professor in the Department of Psychiatry, the Graduate Department of Psychology and the Graduate Department of Psychological Clinical Science at the University of Toronto.
 Dr. Hendershot completed his Ph.D. and clinical residency in the Department of Psychology and the Department of Psychiatry and Behavioral Sciences at the University of Washington.
 He is a licensed Clinical Psychologist and serves as Head of Psychology in the Addictions Division at CAMH.
 Dr. Hendershot is a recipient of the Peter Lougheed/CIHR New Investigator Salary Award, and holds a Canada Research Chair in the Faculty of Medicine at the University of Toronto.

 Areas of Research

-Dr. Hendershot is eligible to supervise graduate students through the Graduate Department of Psychological Clinical Science and the Graduate Department of Psychology of the University of Toronto.
-Prospective applicants are encouraged to review the program eligibility requirements and to contact him for additional information.
+Dr. Hendershot is eligible to supervise graduate students through the Graduate Department of Psychological Clinical Science and the Graduate Department of Psychology at the University of Toronto.
+He also serves as a Research Supervisor for the CAMH Addiction Psychiatry Fellowship.

 View Dr. Hendershot's publications on PubMed.